by: Max Vishnev, founder of CityRover Walks NY and licensed NYC tour guide

 As you can imagine, the design of the memorial was a very contentious topic (as was the WTC redesign in general).
 Progress was only made after a design competition in 2004, which attracted 5,201 design ideas.
 Of these, one was chosen.
 The winner of the competition was a 34-year-old (and relatively unknown at the time) Israeli American architect named Michael Arad.
 He called his design “Reflecting Absence”.

 If you have the time, you can also visit the 9/11 Museum, which is the downward-sloping building between the two memorial pools.
-The regular tickets are $24, but there is “Free Admission Tuesdays”, when you can get in for free from 5pm to 2 hours before closing time.
-The average time of a museum visit is 2 hours, so make sure you give yourself enough time to really do it justice.
-Last entry is at 6pm Sunday through Thursday and 7pm Friday and Saturday.
+The regular ticket price is $26 and the average time of a museum visit is 2 hours, so make sure you give yourself enough time to really do it justice.
+The museum is open Thursday through Monday from 10am to 5pm.

 To enjoy breathtaking views from atop the tallest building around, you can buy tickets for One World Trade Observatory, located on the 100th floor of the iconic skyscraper.
 If you have a fear of heights, don’t worry, though the views are panoramic, you’ll be surrounded by very thick glass, and there is a bathroom there if you just “need a moment.”

 The nearby 4 World Trade is complete and features the popular Italian food court called Eataly upstairs.
 3 World Trade was completed in 2018, while 2 World Trade is still in the early stages of construction.
 This tower will be nearly as tall as 1 World Trade and will feature cubes of gradually smaller dimensions stacked on top of each other.
 Check out this Wired Magazine article about the building’s design and its architect, which also includes a sleek promotional video at the top.